okta/odyssey/packages/docs/components/button.md

 <Description>

-Don't use more than three words inside of a button.
+Don't use more than three words inside of a Button.
 If a user needs more context, consider other design solutions.

 </Description>